A sprinkling of new connectivity equipment for certain trim levels is the only change to the Frontier for the latest model year.

 The Frontier is available in S, SV, SL, Desert Runner and Pro-4X trim levels.

-The SV adds expected niceties like A/C, power windows and locks, remote keyless entry, interior map lights, Bluetooth and a CD player, and can also be had with the V6 engine.
+The SV adds expected niceties like power windows and locks, remote keyless entry, interior map lights and a CD player, and can also be had with the V6 engine.
+Nissan Connect with Mobile Apps and 5.0-inch color display are newly standard.

-The new Desert Runner trim level includes 16-inch Off-Road design aluminum-alloy wheels, Bilstein shocks tuned for greater off-road capability, unique seat cloth with embroidered Frontier logos on the front seats, fog lights and Desert Runner decals and badging.
+The Desert Runner includes 16-inch Off-Road design aluminum-alloy wheels, Bilstein shocks tuned for greater off-road capability, unique seat cloth with embroidered Frontier logos on the front seats, fog lights and Desert Runner decals and badging.

 All PRO-4X models are equipped with four-wheel-drive, powered by the 4.0-liter V6 model and sport a body-colored grille, bumpers, outside mirrors, door handles and fog lamps.
 Additional standard content for the new model year includes Satin Chrome grille finish, fog lights, revised logos and decals, updated contrast stitching and seat embroidery, RearView Monitor, rear sonar, Dual Zone Auto A/C, auto on/off headlights, an additional 12V power outlet and a touchscreen-operated sound system.

-The up-market SL trim adds to the SV's features with 18-inch aluminum wheels, Bluetooth connectivity, step rails, leather upholstery, power-adjustable and heated front seats and a Rockford Fosgate-powered audio system with a six-disc CD changer and an Auxiliary audio input jack.
-A navigation system is newly standard on the SL, as are a RearView Monitor, rear sonar, Dual Zone Auto A/C, auto on/off headlights and an additional 12V power outlet.
+The up-market SL trim adds to the SV' features with 18-inch aluminum wheels, Bluetooth connectivity, step rails, leather upholstery, power-adjustable and heated front seats and a Rockford Fosgate-powered audio system with a six-disc CD changer and an Auxiliary audio input jack.
+Other equipment includes a navigation system (now with smartphone integration and enhanced voice recognition), a RearView Monitor, rear sonar, Dual Zone Auto A/C, auto on/off headlights and an additional 12V power outlet.

 All Frontier models come standard with dual front, side and full-length side curtain airbags in addition to traction and stability control systems and a tire-pressure monitoring system.